annazhang2002/Flixster/README.md

 The following **stretch** features are implemented:

-* [ ] Improved the user interface by experimenting with styling and coloring.
+* [X] Improved the user interface by experimenting with styling and coloring.
 * [X] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code.
-* [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.
+* [X] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] Added a play button over the backdrop image on the details screen to single to the user they can tap for a video
+* [X] Created a secrets.xml file to store the API keys

 ## Video Walkthrough